-In case of salaried employees, it is clarified that with a view to containing the risk of fraud, the Bank will rely on certificate/letter of identity and/or address issued only from corporate and other entities of repute.
-Further, in addition to the certificate/letter issued by the employer, the Bank will insist on at least one of the officially valid documents (OVD) as provided in the Prevention of Money Laundering Rules (viz. aadhar, passport, driving licence, PAN Card, Voter"s Identity card, etc.) or utility bills for KYC purposes for opening bank accounts of salaried employees of corporate and other entities.
+In case of salaried employees, it is clarified that with a view to containing the risk of fraud, the Bank will rely on certificate/letter of identity and/or address issued only from corporate and other entities of repute as mentioned in point no. 2 (vii) as above.
+Further, in addition to the certificate/letter issued by the employer, the Bank will insist on at least one of the officially valid documents (OVD) as provided in the Prevention of Money Laundering Rules (viz. aadhar, passport, driving licence, PAN Card, Voter's Identity card, etc.) or utility bills for KYC purposes for opening bank accounts of salaried employees of corporate and other entities.